Planning Permit Information

 2. Creative Sign Program.
 Signage with proposed special deviations from general standards intended to allow creatively designed signs, under Section 17.12.100.

-Senate Bill 9 (SB 9) is a streamlined, ministerial approval process established for certain housing unit development and lot split projects under Government Code §65852.21 and Government Code §66411.7.
+Senate Bill 9 (SB 9) is a streamlined, ministerial approval process established for certain housing unit development and lot split projects under Government Code ยง65852.21 and Government Code ยง66411.7, and the provisions are incorporated into the Zoning Code under PMC Chapter 17.71.

 Temporary Use Permit